 The Ogden Centre for Fundamental Physics, named after the benefactor businessman and Durham physics graduate Professor Sir Peter Ogden, is a world-leading centre of excellence in fundamental physics research at Durham University.
 The Ogden Centre has expanded with the recent completion of a second iconic building, designed by Studio Daniel Libeskind

 , to house our cosmology and astronomy research activities.
 The Ogden Centre now comprises the two research institutes and two centres:

 - the Institute for Particle Physics Phenomenology, IPPP (in the original Ogden Centre East building).

-- the Institute for Computational Cosmology, ICC (on the fourth floor of the Ogden Centre).
+- the Institute for Computational Cosmology, ICC (based primarily on the top floor of the new Ogden Centre West).

 The Ogden Centre has a major involvement in an outreach project to promote public knowledge and understanding of exciting areas of research in astronomy and particle physics.

 The Ogden Centre celebrated its 10th birthday on 18th September 2012.